kent-map/kent/README.md

 # Welcome

-The site provides a set of themed essays about Kent, a county in South East England.
+This site provides a set of themed essays about Kent, a county in South East England.
 Kent has a rich history and provided inspiration for a number of writers and artists including Charles Dickens, who is featured in the early essays available on the site.

 # Featured essays